AbbasSrour/notes/DBMS/Relationships.md

 **Relationship Type Attributes:** A relationship type can have [[ER Model Diagram#Attributes|attributes]], most relationship attributes are used with M:N relationships.
 In 1:N relationships, they can be transferred to the entity type on the N-side of the relationship.

 ## Recursive Relationship
-An relationship type whose with the same participating entity type in distinct roles.
+Recursive Relationship is a relationship between an entity and it self, i.e. the same entity type appears more than once in a relationship.

 ## Constraints on Relationships
 Constraints on Relationship Types (Also known as ratio constraints) can be: